ManageEngine Logo

 The way ServiceDesk Plus is designed is that it does not store attachments in the database.
 They are stored in the file attachments folder of the installation directory (C:\ManageEngine\ServiceDesk)

-You would have to copy the following folders to the new server from the existing server in order to retain the file attachments.
+You would have to copy the following folders to the new server from the existing server.

 Step 1: Stop ManageEngine ServiceDesk Plus service.